 Just think of what your Italian buffet could look like:

-A fresh Caprese salad with mozzarella, two or three pastas, filet medallions, and chicken piccata … hungry yet?
+A fresh Caprese salad with mozzarella, bruschetta, two or three pastas, filet medallions, chicken piccata, meatballs … hungry yet?

-We also love the idea of an upscale Mexican buffet filled with lime-cilantro rice, carne asada, citrus-marinated chicken.
+We also love the idea of an upscale Mexican buffet filled with lime-cilantro rice, carne asada, and citrus-marinated chicken tacos.
 YUM!

 You can also go with a much more specific theme, like classic New Orleans dishes.
-A buffet full of crawfish etouffee, spicy shrimp, and grits.
-Who wouldn’t love that?
-You could even offer some crispy fried oysters as an appetizer!
+A buffet full of crawfish etouffee, spicy shrimp, and grits, with fried oysters as an appetizer.

-Whichever cuisine you go with, make sure you have options for the vegetarians, pescetarians, and vegans in your life.
+Whichever cuisine you go with, remember to include options for the vegetarians, pescetarians, and vegans in your life.